ibaylov/fractal-spheres/README.md

     ./configure --prefix=/usr  --sysconfdir=/etc

-If you don't want to mess up your system and don't have anything special about the required libs and/or build platform, just run
+If you don't want to mess up your system and don't have anything special about the required libs and/or build platform, just invoke

     ./configure